fredrikskatland/mnemonic-io-rag/README.md

 API docs: https://mnemonic-retrieval-agent-6c56586efc83.herokuapp.com/docs

+Takes 20-30 seconds to start if it is sleeping.
 The content is currently static, and not regularly updated.
 Last scraped on feb.
 16 2024.

 ## TODOs